 - Silken tofu: This type of tofu is made by coagulating soy milk right in the retail packaging.
 Instead of being pressed and drained, all parts of the soy milk are ultimately consumed.
 This makes it unsuitable for the elimination phase of the diet.

 - Soy sauce: Soy sauce has been measured in the lab and is low in FODMAPs.
 This probably goes for tamari sauce, too.
 Teriyaki sauce typically has garlic in it, so it should be avoided on the elimination phase unless it has been laboratory tested.
 Visit me on Pinterest.

 - Soy vegetarian crumbles, nuggets, burgers, etc.: These products vary, but it is likely that they all contain fiber from the whole soybeans they are made with; in addition, most will be seasoned with onions and garlic.
 These are not suitable for the elimination phase of the diet.

-- Soy protein powder—FODMAP status probably varies depending how the protein powder was made.
-Soy protein isolate could potentially be low FODMAP if it is very pure, but actual FODMAP status of a particular protein powder is unknown without laboratory testing, and should be avoided during the elimination phase of the diet.
+- Soy protein powder: FODMAP status probably varies depending on how the protein powder was made.
+Soy protein isolate could potentially be low-FODMAP if it is very pure, but actual FODMAP status of a particular protein powder is unknown without laboratory testing, and should be avoided during the elimination phase of the diet.